 We performed a comparison between Dell PowerEdge FX and HPE Apollo based on real PeerSpot user reviews.

-Find out in this report how the two Rack Servers solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The power efficiency is very good and nice."
+Find out in this report how the two Rack Servers solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The features that I have found most valuable are that it has very robust servers and a very heavy load.
+We've been working on servers now for 10 years and those servers are still up and running.
+Those servers are still very powerful until today."

 "We like PowerEdge for its high-performance computing architecture."